 T. David Hoyle

-An integral member of the occupational disease and toxic tort team, David fights for the rights of victims suffering from mesothelioma and other asbestos-related diseases as a result of occupational or household asbestos exposure and represents Canadian Workers' Compensation Boards in U.S. courts to recover benefits they paid Canadian asbestos victims.
-His diverse practice includes representing victims of sexual assault and working with the environmental team to represent people and businesses in Gulf Coast communities that suffered economic loss, property damage and physical injuries due to the Deepwater Horizon oil spill.
+An integral member of the occupational disease and toxic tort team, David represents victims suffering from mesothelioma and other asbestos-related diseases as well as Canadian provincial workers’ compensation boards bringing U.S. civil actions.
+Working with the environmental team, he also represents people and businesses in Gulf Coast communities that suffered economic loss, property damage and physical injuries due to the Deepwater Horizon oil spill.

-David provides pro bono legal services to the Magdalene House of Charleston and volunteered for five years with the Lowcountry AIDS Legal Clinic.
+David provides pro bono legal services to the Magdalene House of Charleston and volunteers with the Lowcountry AIDS Legal Clinic.
 He is currently a member of the Ecclesiastical Court of The Episcopal Church in South Carolina, and helps plan and coordinate The Episcopal Church's HIV/AIDS retreat each June at Kanuga in Hendersonville, N.C.
 In 2007, David helped lead the efforts of young alumni to establish the Elizabeth B. and Larry T. McGehee Endowed Scholarship Fund at Wofford College in honor of a former professor and his wife.
 The annual earnings are awarded for the purchase of textbooks and other course-related materials.